Niinleslie/MesKit/README.md

 shiny::runApp(system.file("shiny", package = "MesKit"))
 ```

-Also you can run shiny with:
+Also, you can run the shiny interface by:

 ```R
 runMesKit()